barahona-research-group/MCF/README.md

 # MCF: Multiscale Clustering Filtration

 This repository provides a Python implementation of the *Multiscale Clustering Filtration* (MCF) to analyse (non-hierarchical) sequences of partitions with persistent homology using `gudhi`.
-It is based on the paper "Persistent Homology of the Multiscale Clustering Filtration" by Dominik J. Schindler and Mauricio Barahona: https://arxiv.org/abs/2305.04281.
+It is based on the paper "Analysing Multiscale Clusterings with Persistent Homology" by Dominik J. Schindler and Mauricio Barahona: https://arxiv.org/abs/2305.04281.

 ## Installation